Sai, Aomori

 Sai (佐井村, Sai-mura) is a village located in Aomori, Japan.
-As of 31 January 2023, the village had an estimated population of 1,732 in 877 households, and a population density of 13 persons per square kilometre.
-Its total area is 135.04 sqkm.
+As of 30 November 2025, the village had an estimated population of 1,572 in 842 households, and a population density of 12 persons per square kilometre.
+Its total area is 135.05 sqkm.
 In 2016, Sai was selected as one of The Most Beautiful Villages in Japan.

 Geography

-Sai occupies the western coastline of Shimokita Peninsula, facing the inlet to Mutsu Bay from the Tsugaru Strait.
+Sai occupies the western coastline of Shimokita Peninsula, forming a long, narrow shape from north-to-south, facing the inlet to Mutsu Bay from the Tsugaru Strait.
+It is surrounded by mountains to the north, east and south, ranging from 600 to 800 meters in height that make up the Osorezan mountain range.
+The urban area consists of eight hamlets scattered along the coastline and one in the mountains.
 Much of the village is within the limits of the Shimokita Hantō Quasi-National Park.
 The mountainous area is home to many indigenous plant and animal species.
 Wildlife includes Japanese macaque monkeys, kamoshika, tanuki and Asian black bears.
 Most of the population resides in coastal hamlets.
 Approximately 90% of the village area is forested; of which 90% is national forest.